xinwenfu/platformio-espidf-aws-iot/README.md

      - Certificate status -> Active
        - Download certificates and keys.
 Download all certificates and keys.
 In particular, we need *Device certificate* and *Private key file*.

-## Create policy at AWS IoT Console
+## Create policy at AWS IoT console
 1. (Optional if already in AWS IoT console) Log into AWS IoT console
 2. (Optional if already using IoT Core) Search and use *IoT Core* service
 3. Secure